timtroendle/possibility-for-electricity-autarky/README.md

 * `rules`: additional Snakemake rules and workflows
 * `data`: place for raw data, whether retrieved manually and automatically
 * `build`: will contain all results (does not exist initially)

+## Citation

+If you make use of this in academic work, please cite:

+Tim Tröndle, Stefan Pfenninger and Johan Lilliestam (in review).
+Home-made or made in Europe: on the possibility for renewable electricity autarky on all scales in Europe.
+Energy Strategy Reviews